-The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA essays for the 2020-2021 admissions season.
 You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Applicants to Notre / Dame Mendoza need to respond to a short statement of purpose and then choose one of the MBA essay topics and then provide a slide presentation.
+Applicants to Notre / Dame Mendoza need to respond to a short answer, one of the MBA essay topics and then provide a slide presentation.
 The essay may be no longer than two pages.
 Let’s take a closer look at each of the Notre Dame MBA essays.

 Statement of Purpose

 Cardinal O’Hara established the Mendoza College of Business at Notre Dame in 1921, firmly committed to the idea that “the primary function of commerce is service to mankind.”
-As the world economy continues to grow and change, how do you see business acting as a positive force in the world? (maximum 2 pages)
+As the world economy continues to grow and change, how do you see business acting as a positive force in the world? (maximum 2 pages, 12pt font, double-spaced)